Himadri001/himadri001.github.io/index.md

 <p class="par-color" style="margin-bottom:8px; text-align: justify;">At Obhai, I contributed to the system scaling to serve one million customers daily.
 Moreover, improved the monolithic system by creating modular and reusable functions.
 Furthermore, I introduced the Master-Slave architecture for database servers which improved the traffic management of the platform.</p>

 <p class="par-color" style="margin-bottom:8px; text-align: justify;">
-Additionally, I was one of the core developers of the `Cashless Payment` project.
-I have developed the direct debit feature so that the users do not have to initiate the payment manually.
+Additionally, I was one of the core developers of the `Cashless Payment` project.Developed the direct debit feature so that the users do not have to initiate the payment manually.
 The payment is deducted from the selected payment method after ending the ride automatically.
 To prevent unwanted cases I have added a retry mechanism for failed transactions.
 I have also contributed to the `Payout` project.
 In Obhai, drivers get their commission in real-time after completing the ride which has increased the trust and reliability of the platform.
 I developed the function to calculate the driver's balance and the amount to be disbursed through payout.
 It ensured the correctness of the transactions.</p>

 <p class="par-color" style="margin-bottom:8px; text-align: justify;">
 During that time I was involved in building an ML-based fare engine which utilises the Obhai customer profile data and provides dynamic taxi fares based on the customer's historical journey with Obhai.
 The service was launched in the last quarter of 2022.
 The service eventually increased the number of daily rides by 13%.